-Enschede, 19 July 2019.
+Enschede, 14 July 2020.

-New or largely renewed modules will be followed by web surveys.
-This also applies to entire modules or module components which were awarded an average grade below 6.0 by students in the UT-SEQ or in a previous web survey.
+7 New or largely renewed modules will be followed by web surveys.
+This also applies to entire modules or study units which were awarded an average grade below 6.0 by students in the UT-SEQ or in a previous web survey.